 Other shows in the complex starting up on April 1st include, in addition to Jerry’s shows: Waylon, Willie and the Good Ol’ Boys; Fleetwood Mac Dreaming; The Temptations Motown Legends; Alabama Rolls On; 50 Years of Kenny Rogers; Best of Neil Sedaka, Captain and Tennille and The Carpenters; The Everly Brothers Reminisce; The Statler Brothers Revisited; Three Dog Night Shambala; The Rolling Stones Tribute Jagger; and, Ozark Bluegrass Jubilee.

-You can call 417.334.6806 or visit their website for schedules of all the shows and tickets.
+You can click here for schedules of all the shows and tickets.
 God and Country Theatres are located at 1840 W. 76 Country Blvd. next door to Applebee’s.